A universal characterization of higher algebraic K-theory: Morita theory

-commutes (where the vertical maps are the {\em stable} Yoneda embeddings), we see that $f_!^\circ$ restricts to a spectral functor $\Spec(\C)\to\Spec(\D)$.
+commutes (where the vertical maps are the {\em stable} Yoneda embeddings), we see that $f_!$ restricts to a spectral functor $\spect(\aC)\to\spect(\aD)$.

-To verify that $\spect$ induces a simplicial functor between the Dywer-Kan simplicial localizations, we must check that it preserves equivalences of stable simplicial categories.
-So suppose that $f\colon\C\to\D$ is an equivalence of stable simplicial categories.
-Then it follows immediately that $f_!^\circ$ is a DK-equivalence of spectral categories, as is its restriction to the stably representable objects. \end{proof}
+To verify that $\spect$ induces a simplicial functor, we must check that it preserves equivalences of stable simplicial categories.
+So suppose that $f\colon\C\to\aD$ is an equivalence of stable simplicial categories.
+Then it follows that $f_!^\mathrm{cf}$ is a DK-equivalence of spectral categories, as is its restriction to the stably representable objects. \end{proof}

+\begin{proposition} Let $\cA$ be a spectral category.
+Then there are natural equivalences of compactly-generated stable $\i$-categories